Prostate Cancer Treatment

 In addition to talking with family and friends, you will need a team of physicians to help advise you.
 By the time of diagnosis, you will already have met two of the three or four doctors you will need for your cancer treatment planning: your primary care physician (an internist or family practice doctor) and a urologist, who probably performed the biopsy.
 (In some cases, a radiologist performs the biopsy.)
 If you have an early-stage cancer or moderately advanced cancer and there is no evidence of spread to other organs (non-metastatic), you need to talk to one more doctor: a radiation oncologist.
 The two major options for treatment are surgery (performed by your urologist) or radiation therapy (performed by a radiation oncologist).

 If your cancer is advanced and you require hormonal suppression therapy or chemotherapy, then you will also need a medical oncologist, who administers these drugs.
-Hormone-ablation therapy, which is often used to treat more advanced prostate cancer by suppressing your androgen (or testosterone) hormones, can be administered by your internist, urologist, radiation oncologist or medical oncologist.
+Hormone-ablation therapy, which is often used to treat more advanced prostate cancer by suppressing your androgen (or testosterone) hormones since most prostate cancer growth is stimulated by androgen or testosterone.
+The androgen suppression treatment can be administered by your internist, urologist, radiation oncologist or medical oncologist.
 Depending on the stage of the cancer, hormone suppression therapy may be used in addition to radiation therapy to help control the cancer.
+Hormone suppression therapy may be administered for as little as four to six months, or for as long as two to three years.

 If I choose surgery, will radiation treatment still be required?